Home » Technology » What is the Definition of a Finished Basement?

 Lighting Fixtures

-• Basement lighting is essential for transforming a dark, underground area into a bright and welcoming living space.
+• Basement lighting is essential for transforming a dark, underground area into a welcoming living space.

-• A combination of natural light from egress windows and artificial lighting from recessed lights, track lighting, or pendant lights can create the ideal environment for any use.
+• Tracksndant lights combine natural light from egress windows with artificial lighting from recessed tracks to create the ideal environment for any use.

 Insulation and Drywall